raspiblitz/raspiblitz/FAQ.cl.md

     ```
     sudo systemctl restart lightningd
     ```
     to have it loaded automatically.
+    From that directory it will load auomatically after restarts.
+    To just load it run it once store in:
+    `/home/bitcoin/cl-plugins-available/`

 ### CLBOSS
 A plugin for automatic LN node management.
 CLBOSS only requires to have funds deposited  to the onchain wallet of C-lightning.
 The recommended amount to start is ~ 10 million satoshis (0.1 BTC).